ApexCars.Net is a new and used car dealership located in Fremont, CA. The business currently has a responsive website but no mobile app.

-I began my research by developing a business canvas model in order to better understand the company's products, infrastructure, customers, and finances.
+I began by creating a business canvas model (shown above) in order to better understand the primary building blocks of the company.